junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 This place, Los Angeles, it's where everything between them started and ended.
 He has been avoiding the place for thirty years, but now he's back again.

 Memory devours him like rising tide devouring a novice surfer.
-Vince can't really breath, his chest is clenched tight.
+Vince can't really breath, his chest is clenched too tight.

-"Vince--" A woman's voice is calling him, barely audible.
+"Vince--" a woman's voice is calling him, barely audible, familiar and alien.
+Sounds everything like his Jen, and everything that is not.

-"Jen?"
-He answers automatically, looking around.
+"Jen?" he answers automatically, looking around.
 He can tell Jen's voice from anywhere.

 But he's all alone.
 Remote chatters and music drifting from outside the door, but inside, he's pretty sure he's all alone.
 The single light bulb on top of the make-up mirror flickers once.
+Thin curtain floats gently in the night wind.
+Might just be the sound of the wind then.

 *Too tired and too messed-up maybe?
 That he even started hallucinating her voice?* Vince mocks at himself.
 If it's punishment, he deserves it.
+It was all his fault, after all.

-Cold night wind blows into the room, giving him a shiver.
-It's almost summer time in Los Angeles, even the night time shouldn't be so cold.
+Night wind blows into the room, cold, this time, giving him a shiver.
+It's almost summer time in Los Angeles, even the night time shouldn't be this cold.
 A thin thread of thought wonders briefly but drops the attention after a blink.

 He only glances at the window briefly.
-White curtains fly up in the wind ominously like a woman's dancing dress.
-Or a woman's swaying skirt when she is falling from the penthouse.
+The white curtains fly up in the wind ominously, rustling, fluttering, like a woman's dancing dress.
+Or a woman's swaying skirt when she is falling from the penthouse in a free fall.

-*Jen has a skirt just like that.* He frantically thinks, panic starts climbing from his spine.
+*Jen has a skirt just like that.* His mind frantically thinks, panic starts climbing from his spine.

 "Vince--" The voice gets louder, the sound of breath gets mixed in the wind.

-Vince holds his hands on his head.
-"Jen, please--" he pleas, tears gathering at the edge of his eyes.
+Vince holds his hands on his temples, shutting his eyes.
+"Jen, please--" he pleas, tears gathering in his eyes.

-He feels the floor shakes.
+He feels the floor shake.
 Once, twice.
 But is it earthquake or his leg shaking, he cannot tell.

-He thinks the lightbulb on the mirror starts flickering again too.
-More intensely going brighter then darker, and brighter again.
+He thinks the lightbulbs over the mirror start flickering again too.
+More intensely going brighter then darker, and brighter again, prickling his closed eyelids, leaving them hot and pained.
 Or maybe it's just the tears making the effect.

-He swallows hard on the lump in the throat, letting the tears rolling down.
-"Jen, I'm so so sorry--" he talks into the cold night wind in the middle of the room.
+He swallows hard over the lump in his throat, letting the tears fall.
+"Jen, I'm so, so sorry--" he talks into the cold night wind in the middle of the room.

-"Why?"
-The woman asks.
+"Why?" she asks gently.
+Her voice so soft, so real, far too solid to be a hallucination from sound of wind.

-The voice is far too solid to be a hallucination.
 Vince snaps up his head and stares through his teary eyes.

 Undoubtedly, Jen stands right there, in her beautiful white dress, even still wearing her favorite lipstick color, the sparkling pink.
-He remembers it tastes like strawberry.
+He remembers it tastes like strawberry like yesterday.
+They would have kissed, and hugged, and had so much joy in each other's embrace, if she didn't -- if he didn't --

 Vince breathes heavily.
-"Is this a dream?" he asks, looking around the room again as if it can give him some answer.
+"Is this a dream?" he whispers, looking around the room again as if it can give him some answer, not daring to breathe as if it will blow the image of his love away.

-"No, my love," Jen smiles at him, walking closer, "not a dream."
-The edge of her dress floating around her bare feet.
+"No, my love," Jen smiles at him, walking closer, "not a dream.
+I'm here."
+The edge of her dress floats around her bare feet.
+She walks over to him.

-Vince can't do anything but looks at her movement, taking her in.
-Jen puts a hand on his jaw, caressing the stubble.
+Vince can't do anything but stares at her movement, taking her in.
+Jen lands a hand on his cheek, caressing the stubble.

-"I'm right here." she smiles gently, looking into his eyes, "but you didn't ask the right question."
+"I'm right here."
+She smiles gently, looking into his eyes.
+"But you didn't ask the right question."

-"Are you--" Vince stumbles, tilting his head, leaning into her hand.
+"Are you --" Vince stumbles, tilting his head, leaning into her hand.
 He blinks the tears away to take a proper look at the woman standing inches away from him.
 He takes another deep breaths, asking shakily, "-- are you really you?"

-"No," The woman that looks like Jen answers, her smile not fading but growing warmer, her hands still moving on Vince's face, "better.
+"No," the woman that looks like Jen answers, her smile not fading but growing warmer, her hands still moving on Vince's face.
+"Better.
 I'm an angel."

 Vince can't tear his gaze away, he can't move his head or body away, he just can't.
 Everything in her is drawing him in, and he's too tired to think or resist.
 He leans in more, dropping his head so his lips are almost already ghosting around her skin.

-"Angel..." he murmurs under his breaths, his brain fails to register the meaning.
+"Angel..." he murmurs under his breaths, his brain failing to register the meaning.

 "I can't bring her back," she says as she moves the hand to his scalp, fingers lingering on his hair behind the ear, "but I can make the pain go away."

-She tiptoes slightly, her mouth right next to his cheek now, mild airflow flowing by his face, mixed with a faint taste of fruity sweetness.
-Vince closes his eyes, indulging himself in the memory when Jen did that because she knew how much he loves it.
+She tiptoes slightly, her mouth right next to his cheek now, mild airflow brushing by his face, mixed with a faint taste of fruity sweetness.
+Vince closes his eyes, indulging himself in the memory when Jen did that because she knew how much he loved it.

 "As long as you say yes."
-Jen's voice mingles with the image in the memory.
+Jen's voice blends with the image in the memory.
 Vince doesn't need to be told twice.

-"Yes." he chokes in shaky teary voice, opens his eyes to look into his love's eyes.
+"Yes," he chokes in shaky, teary voice, opening his eyes to look into his love's eyes.

-"Yes." he says again, eyes closed tight.
+"Yes," he says again, feeling the pressure in his chest releasing as the syllable leaving his tongue.

-The woman's figure dissipates.
+Jen rounds her arms around him, then her figure dissipates.
 The lightbulb behind him flickers violently and finally goes out with a loud explosion sound.

 Vince staggers briefly, takes two steps back before stabling himself.